cosmicexplorer/emacs-lisp-commentary-format/README.md

 emacs-lisp-commentary-format
 ============================

-this will be an npm package!
+this will be a MELPA package!